rdatools/rdametrics/data-zip/scores.md

 *   **county_splits** &ndash; The number of *times* counties are split, e.g, a county may be split more than once.
 Smaller is better.
 *   **splitting** &ndash; DRA's county-district splitting rating.
 Integers [0-100], where bigger is better.

+There is one associated by-district aggregate:

+* **district_splitting**

 ## Global

-This category (and CSV file) includes metrics that depend on other metrics and/or depend on by-district measurements from multiple categories.
+This category includes metrics that depend on other metrics and/or depend on by-district measurements from multiple categories.
-Right now this category includes:
+For the paper, this category includes:

 *   **mmd_districts** &ndash; The sum of majority-minority districts (MMD) for Blacks alone, Hispanics alone, and Blacks & Hispanics together (but neither alone, i.e., coalitions).
 *   **mmd_reock** &ndash; The average Reock for MMD districts.
 *   **mmd_polsby_popper** &ndash; The average Polsby-Popper for MMD districts.
 *   **mmd_district_splitting** &ndash; The average district-splitting for MMD districts.

-Separate from those plan-level scores, there are a series of parallel JSONL files that hold by-district measurements.